Eligibility

 • Strong written communication skills

-Your answer should be personal to you and to your experiences.
+Your answer should be personal to you, your journey and your experiences, and written in your own words.
 You should include evidence to support your answer where relevant.
 For example, to demonstrate the research you have completed, this may include referencing events, legal or non-legal work experience, virtual internships, and other resources that you have found useful.

 We recommend that your CV is no more than 2 sides of A4.
 The information included should be factual – tell us what you have done, where and when.